programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

     lim_p[0].save(new_filepath, "PDF" ,resolution=100.0, save_all=True, append_images=lim_p[1:])
 ```
-The following function executes the above function and OCR the new pdf with the `vision_method` defined in the previous section.
+The following function executes the above function and OCR the new PDF with the `vision_method` defined in the previous section.

 ```
 def combined_method_I(filename, input_dir, store_dir, output_dir):